 Sometimes updating a fall planter means getting creative.

-Here’s what my shady front porch planter looked like at the end of summer.
-The blue bells are a little skimpy and the Bacopa looks pretty bad, but the other plants look great.
+In the image above you can see my shady front porch planter at the end of summer.
+The blue bells are a little skimpy and the Bacopa looks pretty bad, but the other plants still look pretty good.

 All you need to do is buy a few key "fall" plants to spruce up the current planter.
 I decided to choose cool colors that would coordinate well with the plants already in the pot.
 I chose a raspberry colored mum, a pretty green and purple ornamental cabbage.
 They work really well with the magenta in the Perilla Magilla, and the blue-gray of the begonia.